-General Dusiness Suopera

-LOWER DIVISION Units

-Economics 1A-1B, Principles 6
+Economics 1A-1B, Principles6

-Economics 2, Mathematics of Finance 3
+Economics 2 Mathematics of Finance

 Economics 14A-14B.
-Accounting 0
+Accounting0

-Economics 18A-18B, Commercial Law 6
+Economics 18A-18B.
+Commercial Law0

-Geography 10A-10B Merchandising L26, Salesmanship 6
+Geography 10A-10B

-Merchandising L26, Salesmanship 2

-Merchandising L27, Advertising 3
+Merchandising L26.
+Salesmanship2

+Morchandising L97 Advertising

-Natural Sciences 8
+1 Natural Sciences 8

-Physical Education, Freshman and Sophomore Activities 2
+Physical Education Freshman and Sophomore Activities 2

-Parahalam 14 Cananal 3
+Psychology 1A General

-Secretarial Training LA, Business Mathematics 1
+Socratarial Training LA Business Mathematics

-Secretarial Training L1A-L1B, Typewriting 0
+Secretarial Training L1A-L1B.
+Typewriting 0

-English L8 English in Rusiness 3
+English LS English in Business

-Social Science 1A.
-Pol., Soc., and Econ.
-Problems 0
+Social Science 1A, Pol., Soc., and Econ.
+Problems 3

-Speech Arts 1A.
-Fundamentals of Public Speaking 3
+Speech Arts 1A, Fundamentals of Public Speaking 3

 Electives, including Freshman English 3

-personal places of the personal places are related to the forester and

-64

-UPPER DIVISION
+Electives, including r resuman English

-Economics 100, Modern Economic Thought, or a course in Consumer Economics or Economics 102, Social Control and Economic Planning 3
+conomics 100, Modern Economic Thought, or a course in Con- sumer Economics or Economics 102, Social Control and Economic

+Planning 3

-Economics 121, Business Administration 3
+Companies 121 Business Administration 3

-Economics 135, Money and Banking
+Economics 135.
+Money and Banking 0

-Economics 162 0
+Deconomics 162 36

-Education 100A-100B.
-Methods and Materials of Instruction 6
+Education 100A-100B, Methods and Materials of Instruction 6

-Education 102A-102B.
-The Psychological Foundations of Education 0
+Education 102A-102B, The Psychological Foundations of Education 4

-Education 115B, The Principles and Functions of Education 4
+Education 115B, The Principles and Functions of Education 1

-Education 116 Practice Teaching 0
+Education 116, Practice Teaching 4

-Special Methods Courses as prescribed by major department 4
+Special Methods Courses as prescribed by major department 3

-Economics 194 10

-Health Ed 1 or 2 - 4
+Economics 194 Health Ed.
+1 or 2

-Political Science 101 American Institutions (or substitute) 2
+Political Science 101, American Institutions (or substitute) 2

-Electives (including a minimum of 5 units in the upper division,
+Political Science 101, American Institutions (of Super division, Electives (including a minimum of 5 units in the upper division,

-3 units of which must be in commerce) .
-15
+3 units of which must be in commerce) 15

-The Spiritual Control of the Control 1000

 60

-1 See page 24.
+1See page 24.
 Students deficient in high school natural science will have to make up such deficiency in college.
 See subject matter requirements in the Lower Division.